qhmu/qhmu.github.io/news/index.md

 ### 2026-02-10

-Quanhua received outstanding team teaching award from the Faculty of Science and the University.
+Quanhua received outstanding award for team teaching from the Faculty of Science and the University.

 ### 2026-01-01